pateldevang673/redux1page/README.md

 in this files you find the reduxdemo.js file in that file you will find step by step process

 And In The console You Can Understand The REDUX work

+you can also find code.mov  file and see how it gone be work